max-petruzzi/max-petruzzi/README.md

 ### Hi there 👋

-I'm a current graduate student studying data science at MIT.
+I'm a current AI/Machine Learning Scientist at Elevance Health in Chicago, IL.

+I completed my Master's in data science at MIT, studying machine learning, optimization, and analytics.

-I come from a Neuroscience and Biology background from UNC-Chapel Hill 🐏, so I am interested in applications of machine learning and AI that help improve patient outcomes and bring life-saving therapeutics to market!
+I originally come from a Neuroscience and Biology background from UNC-Chapel Hill 🐏, so I am interested in applications of machine learning and AI that help improve patient outcomes and bring life-saving therapeutics to market!

 #### Some of the life sciences or healthcare projects I have worked on include:
 💊 Finding patient subpopulations that respond exceptionally well to a particular treatment for biliary cirrhosis (Julia, partner Guillaume Bonheure) [[link]](https://github.com/max-petruzzi/ML-Exceptional-Drug-Responders-Project)